The-Ludwig/PANAMA/README.md

 #### Pitfalls

-- The whole `run` folder of CORSIKA7 must be copied for each proccess, so very high parallel runs have high overhead
+- The whole `run` folder of CORSIKA7 must be copied for each process, so very high parallel runs have high overhead
 - If you simulate to low energies, python can't seem to hold up with the corsika output to `stdin` and essentially slows down corsika this is still a bug in investigation #1

 ## What this is not